Plastic on a Lampshade

 "Attention: All customers from the University.
 Shuttle departs in 15 minutes."

-There were fifteen minutes left before the campus shuttle left, and my grocery shopping was incomplete.
+There were fifteen minutes left before the campus shuttle departed, and my grocery shopping was incomplete.
 I spun my cart around and sped through my purchases.
-The windchill made me shiver as I stepped outside the store’s sliding doors.
+The windchill made me shiver as I stepped outside the store's sliding doors.
 I learned that a bulky winter jacket is not necessarily a warmth-inducing piece of clothing.

 On the way back to campus the scenery outside was a blur as my mind focused on the family I had visited and their lampshade wrapped in plastic.
 I thought of an immigrant's struggle in a far-off foreign land—challenges of raising a family, income and sustenance, sacrifices made along the way, and a sense of security in preserving the lampshade with its plastic wrapping on it.